DeftSolutions-dev/ColorTriggerCPP/README.md

 ## Dependencies

-- The program uses the Windows API functions for keyboard and mouse input monitoring.
+- The program uses the Windows API functions for keyboard and mouse input monitoring and color pixel.

 ## Disclaimer